rehan-ankalgi-7t2/software-architect-roadmap/design-principles/gof/gangs-of-four-intro.md

 | Interpreter | defines a grammatical representation for a language and provides an interpreter to deal with this grammar. |
 | Iterator | used to provide a standard way to traverse through a group of Objects. |
 | Memento | The memento design pattern is used when we want to save the state of an object so that we can restore later on. |

+## Which Ones to Focus on First?
+**Creational**: Singleton, Factory Method, Builder **Structural**: Adapter, Decorator, Facade **Behavioral**: Strategy, Observer, Command

+These design patterns are practical and widely applicable in many software development projects, especially in web development, where you often face the need for flexible and scalable architectures.

+**Note**:If you're working on *React/Node.js/Django projects*, focus on patterns like Observer, `Factory`, `MVC`, and `Strategy`, as these are highly relevant to frameworks and libraries you likely use.